-- 8.3.i.
-A partner providing accommodations elements will be responsible for providing standard user integration support and standard user operations support for use of its accommodations elements by users of the other partners or the other partners as users.
+8.3.i A partner providing accommodations elements will be responsible for providing standard user integration support and standard user operations support for use of its accommodations elements by users of the other partners or the other partners as users.
 In the case of such use, the partner sponsoring the user will be responsible for performing integration of its payload on the ground.
 Such integration will be to appropriate standard interface levels as agreed among the affected partners.
-Accommodations assessments for the integrated payload complements manifested in an accommodation element covering engineering, operations and software compatibility will also be performed by the partner providing that accommodation element in support of the preparation and execution of the IDRDs Similarly, CSA will be responsible for providing standard user integration support and standard user operations support for users of the other partners or other partners as users of the flight elements provided by CSA.
-As required, NASA or RSA will be responsible for providing standard user integration support and standard user operations support for users of the other partners or other partners as users of the Space Station systems/subsystems each provides. - 8.3.1.
-NASA, ESA, the GOJ and CSA will participate in discharging the responsibilities of the Payload Operations Integration Center (POIC) established and managed by NASA which will be responsible for the following integrated functions for the Space Station as a whole: overall integration of the planning of user activities on the Space Station, overall management and coordination of the execution of user activities on the Space Station, and interaction with the SSCC in order to coordinate user activities with systems operations activities.
-NASA will also establish, within the POIC, its element-unique payload operations integration functions.
+Accommodations assessments for the integrated payload complements manifested in an accommodation element covering engineering, operations and software compatibility will also be performed by the partner providing that accommodation element in support of the preparation and execution of the IDRDs.
+Similarly, CSA will be responsible for providing standard user integration support and standard user operations support for users of the other partners as users of the flight elements provided by CSA.
+As required, NASA or RSA will be responsible for providing standard user operations support for users of the other partners as users or other partners as users of the Space Station systems or subsystems each provides.

+8.3 j.
+NASA, the GOJ, ESA and CSA will participate in discharging the responsibilities of the Payload Operations Integration Center (POIC) established and managed by NASA which will be responsible for the following integrated functions for the Space Station as a whole overall integration of the planning of user activities on the Space Station, overall direction of the execution of user activities on the Space Station, and interaction with the SSCC in order to coordinate user activities with systems operations activities NASA will also establish, within the POIC, its element-unique payload operations integration functions.
 Each of these partners will provide personnel to the POIC.
 These personnel will bring expertise on the accommodations elements and payloads that partner provides, will participate in integrated POIC-based activities and will support real time on-orbit activities with emphasis on the accommodations elements and payloads each provides.
-NASA and CSA will consult and agree regarding the responsibilities to be discharged by the CSA personnel.
-NASA and CSA will also consult and agree regarding the number of CSA personnel and all administrative conditions related to these personnel.
 The partners may also participate in and provide personnel to other execution-level utilization activities at other sites as agreed.
 RSA will participate in the above activities as agreed in implementing arrangements.
-For operations integration of all payloads in each of the accommodation elements they provide, NASA, RSA, ESA and the GOJ will establish element-unique payload operations integration functions to work in accordance with the IDRD and in coordination with the POIC, as provided above.
-The interaction between the integrated functions of the POIC, and the SSCC will be documented in the OMP.
-NASA, RSA, ESA and the GOJ will also provide user support centers to assist Space Station users in planning and executing user activities on the Space Station The interaction between the element-unique payload operations integration functions, the user support functions, and the integrated functions of the POIC will be described in the UMP.
+For operations integration of all payloads in each of the accommodation elements they provide, NASA, RSA, the GOJ and ESA will establish element-unique payload operations integration functions to work in accordance with the IDRD and in coordination with the POIC, as provided above.
+The interaction between the integrated functions of the POIC and the SSCC will be documented in the OMP.
+NASA, RSA, the GOJ and ESA will also provide user support centers to assist Space Station users in planning and executing user activities on the Space Station.
+The interaction between the element-unique payload operations integration functions, the user support functions, and the integrated functions of the POIC will be described in the UMP.